atfilipcc/atfilipcc/readme.md

 ### Hi, I´m Filip 👋
-- 📱 Currently working at No Isolation as an app developer.
+- 📱 Currently working at Tise as an app developer.

 ### I can be found on: